2018 Czech presidential election debates: Seznam News Debate

 In the last part candidates were asked whether they would confirm a criminally charged Prime Minister.
 Only Horáček stated that he would.
 Another question was whether candidates would support a referendum about the Czech Republic leaving European Union.
 All candidates declined even though Topolánek stated that he could consider leaving the EU in future but not in the current situation.
 Candidates were also asked about the pardon for Jiří Kajínek.
 None of candidates agreed with the pardon.
 Only Pavel Fischer declined to answer as he considers the question obsolete.

 Candidates were also asked about Russia.
 Marek Hilšer, Michal Horáček and Pavlel Fischer answered they consider Russia the biggest threat to the Czech Republic while Mirek Topolánek, Jiří Drahoš and Vratislav Kulhánek disagreed.
-Hilšer stated that candidates that don't consider Russia the biggest security threat have business interests there.
+Hilšer stated that candidates that do not consider Russia the biggest security threat have business interests there.
 Topolánek called Hilšer's words a cheap move.
 Hilšer stated that Russia is dangerous through hybrid war and could influence a possible referendum about Czech membership in European Union.
 Drahoš stated that he sees North Korea as a bigger threat than Russia.
 Topolánek stated that Czechs are a bigger security threat to themselves because they are unable to build a proper army that could defend the country.
 He also stated that terrorism and Islamism is a bigger threat than Russia.
-He stated that the Czech Republic only needs Russian markets but doesn't need Russian imperialism.
+He stated that the Czech Republic only needs Russian markets but does not need Russian imperialism.
 Kulhánek considers poverty in some African and Asian regions the biggest threat to the Czech Republic because it leads to uncontrollable immigration.
 Horáček stated that he considers Russia the biggest threat.
 Fischer stated that NATO should take Russian seriously.

 The last question was about security measures at the Prague Castle.
 All candidates believe these measures are too excessive.
 Candidates stated they will endorse Zeman's opponent in the second round.